Partnering with TESI on Broader Impacts

 TESI’s mission is to advance communication and education of Earth systems science in a way that inspires Floridians to be effective stewards of our planet.
 Effective Broader Impacts activities are simply part of our mission.

-Additionally, TESI Director Bruce MacFadden has served as a Program Officer at the National Science Foundation, has written a book about Broader Impacts titled “Broader Impacts of Science on Society,” (Cambridge, 2019), teaches a graduate-level course on the subject, and conducts faculty training on this subject.
+Additionally, TESI’s founding director Bruce MacFadden served as a Program Officer at the National Science Foundation, wrote a book about Broader Impacts titled “Broader Impacts of Science on Society,” (Cambridge, 2019), and teaches a graduate-level and faculty courses on the subject.
 Helping scientists with Broader Impacts is one of our Institute’s top priorities.

-We are therefore ready to collaborate with you and can assist in the following Broader Impacts activities.
+We are therefore ready to collaborate with you!

 Our team of trained science communicators and environmental educators can work with you to share your science in creative ways that reach your target audience.

-- Public events: We have experience organizing well-attended and interactive public events in informal settings, like breweries and libraries.
-See some of the series we’ve hosted on our Public Programming page.
-In addition to designing and promoting an event, we also help with audience engagement through science communication best practices.
+- Public Events: We have experience organizing well-attended and interactive public events in informal settings, like breweries and libraries, as well as virtually on Zoom.
+See some of the events we’ve hosted on our Public Programming page.
+TESI can provide coordination and planning support, evaluation support, science communication/presentation training and promotion for your event.

-- Education and communication campaigns: Using a variety of methods, we can work with you to design and implement an awareness campaign on a focused topic using a combination of digital and in-person outreach.
-We work with you to define clear goals and objectives, decide on campaign deliverables and key messages and develop evaluation methods.
+- Digital Science Outreach: Using a variety of methods, we can work with you to design and implement an awareness campaign or story on a focused topic.
+We work with you to define clear goals and objectives, decide on campaign deliverables and key messages, and develop evaluation methods.
+For example, we have worked with scientists to develop interactive StoryMaps on manatee declines and climate change research in Florida.
+We have also teamed up with entomologists to spread awareness about global insect decline through our Insect Effect campaign.

 Evaluation Services